Getting Ready for College

 Resources to Help Students Through the College Application Process

-- You can search for scholarships, internships, grants, and loans that match your education level, talents and background.
+- Search for scholarships, internships, grants, and loans that match your education level, talents and background

 - At this site, you can prep and register for the ACT exam.
 Some students elect to take the ACT exam in lieu of or in addition to the SAT exam.
 All students interested in continuing their education beyond high school need to begin the SAT or ACT process no later than their junior year of high school.